Oarroyo805/osticket-prereqs/README.md

 ![#1](https://github.com/user-attachments/assets/14b13ed2-f84f-49aa-98ac-1fd2c766b6a9)

 <p>
-Summary: Setting Up a Virtual Machine in Azure
+Step 1 : Setting Up a Virtual Machine in Azure

 To create a Virtual Machine (VM) in Microsoft Azure, start by logging into the Azure Portal and navigating to the Virtual Machines section.
 Click Create and select a Resource Group, or create a new one (e.g., "osTicket").
 Name your VM (e.g., "osticket-VM") and choose a region.